travelster/DBGallery/beyond-basics/data-layout-settings.md

 <p style="margin-left: 15%;"><img style="border: 1px solid purple;" width="80%" src="/assets/DataLayout-LimitedDataEntry.jpg" alt="Data Layout Setting help on each page"/></p>

 ### Sharing Note
-After Sharing images, if the data layout setting is changed, the new layout is what the user will see (not the data layout when the images were shared).
-Any data that has changed since the share was created will also be seen.
+If the data layout setting is changed after sharing images, the new layout is what the user will see (not the data layout when the images were shared).